RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 ![](/assets/emdr2.png)

 Adjust the pitch and volume of the sound to whatever you prefer.
-If you do not plan to use the sounds, press the [M] Mute button or set the volume to zero:
+If you do not plan to use the sounds, press the Mute button <i class="fa fa-volume-off"></i> or set the volume to zero:

 ![](/assets/emdr3.png)

-If you plan to use eye movements, either alone or with sound, ensure that the [X] full screen button is pressed.
+If you plan to use eye movements, either alone or with sound, ensure that the full screen button, <i class="fa fa-arrows-alt"></i>, is pressed.
 Adjust the size and color of the moving disc to whatever you prefer.
 (If full screen is not available on your device, then you cannot use eye movements effectively with that device.)

 The tool is now set up.
 Close the Settings panel.
 This stops the tool.
 You are now ready to go.